DanielleLevy/NeuralNetworkPatternLearning/README.md

 write the following in the terminal or powershell , after each one press enter:

 1. cd NeuralNetworkPatternLearning
-2. Place the file input in the same directory as the gui.py script.
+2. Place the file input in the same directory as the gui.py script(the wnet0.txt and the wnet1.txt will already be there).
 2. ./gui.exe

 ##### NOTE : if you run from the CMD you should write: